nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 </script>
 ```

-We can now get our prev and next articles by adding them to our asyncData.
+We can now get our prev and next articles by adding them to our `asyncData`.
 We create an array of const with with the name `prev` and `next` and we await the content from the articles folder.
 This time we only need the title and the slug so we can chain `only()` to our await and pass in title and slug.

 We can use the `sortBy()` method to sort our data by the createdAt date in ascending order.
 We then use the `surround()` method and pass in the slug from params so that it can get the correct  slug for the previous and next posts.